This information is intended for use by health professionals

 Prolonged or repeated courses of aciclovir in severely immune-compromised individuals may result in the selection of virus strains with reduced sensitivity, which may not respond to continued aciclovir treatment (see section 5.1).

-Hydration status: Care should be taken to maintain adequate hydration in patients receiving higher dose oral regimens or i.v., e.g. for the treatment of herpes zoster infection (4g daily), in order to avoid the risk of possible renal toxicity.
+Hydration status: Care should be taken to maintain adequate hydration in patients receiving high oral doses of aciclovir.
+The risk of renal impairment is increased by use with other nephrotoxic drugs.

-• Mycophenolate mofetil: Increases in plasma AUCs of aciclovir and of the inactive metabolite of mycophenolate mofetil, an immunosuppressant agent used in transplant patients, have been shown when the drugs are coadministered.
-However, no dosage adjustment is necessary because of the wide therapeutic index of aciclovir.
+Probenecid and cimetidine increase the AUC of aciclovir by this mechanism, and reduce aciclovir renal clearance.
+Similarly increases in plasma AUCs of aciclovir and of the inactive metabolite of mycophenolate mofetil, an immunosuppresant agent used in transplant patients have been shown when the drugs are coadministered.
+However no dosage adjustment is necessary because of the wide therapeutic index of aciclovir.

 A post-marketing aciclovir pregnancy registry has documented pregnancy outcomes in women exposed to any formulation of aciclovir.
 The registry findings have not shown an increase in the number of birth defects amongst aciclovir exposed subjects compared with the general population, and any birth defects showed no uniqueness or consistent pattern to suggest a common cause.
 Systemic administration of aciclovir in internationally accepted standard tests did not produce embryotoxic or teratogenic effects in rabbits, rats or mice.
 In a non-standard test in rats, foetal abnormalities were observed but only following such high subcutaneous doses that maternal toxicity was produced.
 The clinical relevance of these findings is uncertain.

-Following oral administration of 200mg aciclovir five times a day, aciclovir has been detected in breast milk at concentrations ranging from 0.6-4.1 times the corresponding plasma levels.
+Following oral administration of 200mg aciclovir five times a day, aciclovir has been detected in breast milk at concentrations ranging from 0.6 to 4.1 times the corresponding plasma levels.
 These levels would potentially expose nursing infants to aciclovir dosages of up to 0.3mg/kg/day.
-Caution is therefore advised if aciclovir is to be administered to a nursing mother.
+Caution is therefore advised if aciclovir is to be administered to a nursing woman.